 ➙ Certain legally protected characteristics, state and federal legal frameworks, such as the United States Constitution.

-COLLEGE & BEYOND and APPRENTICESHIP EXCELLENCE PROGRAMS
+COLLEGE & BEYOND EXCELLENCE PROGRAMS

 Part of the ACHIEVE Program that works with the Latinx community in middle and high schools.
 The 8-week program for 11th &12th grade helps Latinx students prepare for their future by introducing them to their career path options which include going to college, university, committing to a vocation, choosing an apprenticeship, joining a Military branch, or entering the workforce right out of school.